 The Forest Approach – A New Approach - Social distancing

-An update - Exclusive Hire of The Hut -at one with nature
+Exclusive Educational Workshops (Sole use of The Hut) -at one with nature

 A day for wellbeing

-As the Forest Approach opened its holistic, environment offering families the opportunities to achieve, develop confidence and self-esteem, through hands on learning experiences in a natural environment that sits within and complements the wider context of outdoor.
+The Forest Approach opened it's holistic environment offering families the opportunities to achieve, develop confidence and self-esteem, through hands on learning experiences in a natural environment that sits within and complements the wider context of outdoor.

 Who would have known it would offer a lot more than that !